-What Type of Wood Should I used for HugelKultur?
+What Type of Wood Should I use for HugelKultur?

 Tree Types to Avoid in Hugelkultur

 Equally, some trees like firs and pines release tannins into the soil.
-These can turn the soil very acidic, as well as leaching into water supplies.
+These can turn the soil very acidic, as well as leach into water supplies.